-The RHCC seeks to ensure that compensation for the Group is able to create long-term value and to strengthen the franchise, and is aligned with shareholders and other stakeholders' long-term interests.
-It determines the total compensation for the Group by considering various factors including the underlying business risks, business outlook, performance and investments in building infrastructure and capabilities.
+The RHCC seeks to ensure that compensation for the Group is able to create long-term value and to strengthen the franchise, and is aligned with the long-term interests of shareholders and other stakeholders.
+It determines the total compensation for the Group taking into consideration various factors including underlying business risks, business outlook, performance and investments in building infrastructure and capabilities.
 The Board Risk Management Committee (BRMC) provides input to the RHCC to ensure that remuneration and incentive practices adopted by the Group do not incentivise inappropriate risk-taking behaviours.